 What else would you like to share about your experience as a student in the MSW program?

-The professors in the Social Work department are wonderful, and if you attend HSU, you will gain an amazing education!
+The professors in the Social Work department are wonderful, and if you attend Humboldt, you will gain an amazing education!